Green spaces in Freiburg: Eschholzpark

 The most eye-catching element of the park is a huge sculpture which represents a water tap with a red garden hose.
 It was created by the winner of a competition, Claes Oldenburg, and is intended to remind of the removed community gardens.
 South of the meadow where the sculpture is located, there is a circular flower bed with a perennial garden, a pergola with wisteria and hedges.
-Both, the meadow and the circular flower bed, are surrounded by a chestnut-lined avenue.
-There is another meadow at the southern end of the park, which is spatially divided from the rest by a foot and cycle path.
-There, you can find a children's playground and a lawn for sunbathing and for other activities like slacklining.
+Both the meadow and the circular flower bed are surrounded by a chestnut-lined avenue.
+There is another meadow at the southern end of the park, which is spatially divided from the rest by a foot-and-cycle path.
+There, one can find a children's playground and a lawn for sunbathing and for other activities like slacklining.

 The park was also used for events from the outset although there have been public protests against it.
 Therefore, in 1984, the Zelt-Musik-Festival was a one-off event in the Eschholzpark.
 In the late 1990s, the park served as an alternative venue of the Theater Freiburg during the reconstruction phase of its primary location near Bertoldstraße.
 During the FIFA World Cups in 2006 and 2010, the park served as a public viewing area for up to 10,000 visitors.
-An analogue event during the UEFA European Championship in 2012 was cancelled by the organizer.
+An analogous event during the UEFA European Championship in 2012 was cancelled by the organizer.
 Since 2005, the vocational school Friedrich-Weinbrenner-Gewerbeschule has used the Eschholzpark as the location for the European Stone Festival, which takes place every three years.